krk238/Business_Management_Application/Readme.txt

 	- Customer ID
 	- Name
 	- Project they are associated with
 	- Payment to company for project
+	- email
 	- Active Customer or not